melisgl/try/README.md

     Invoke the `ABORT-TRIAL` restart of a [`RUNNINGP`][5d4a] `TRIAL`.

     When `CONDITION` is a [`VERDICT`][52e1] for `TRIAL`, `ABORT-TRIAL` signals a new verdict of type [`VERDICT-ABORT*`][4805].
-This behavior is similar to that of [`ABORT-CHECK`][826a].
+This behaviour is similar to that of [`ABORT-CHECK`][826a].
 Else, the `ABORT-TRIAL` restart may record `CONDITION`, then it initiates a [non-local exit][b815] to return from the test function with `VERDICT-ABORT*`.
 If during the unwinding [`SKIP-TRIAL`][f45a] or [`RETRY-TRIAL`][fae3] is called, then the abort is cancelled.

-    Since [`ABORT*`][8ec3] is an [`UNEXPECTED`][d6ad] [`EVENT`][955d], `ABORT-TRIAL` is rarely used programatically.
+    Since [`ABORT*`][8ec3] is an [`UNEXPECTED`][d6ad] [`EVENT`][955d], `ABORT-TRIAL` is rarely used programmatically.
 Signalling any error in a trial that's not caught before the trial's handler catches it will get turned into an [`UNHANDLED-ERROR`][8f78], and [`TRY`][b602] will invoke `ABORT-TRIAL` with it.
 Thus, instead of invoking `ABORT-TRIAL` directly, signalling an error will